ParisNeo/Gpt4All-webui/README.md

 This is a Flask web application that provides a chat UI for interacting with the GPT4All chatbot.
 The app allows users to send messages to the chatbot and view its responses in real-time.
 Additionally, users can export the entire chat history in text or JSON format.

+**Note for Windows users:** At the moment, Nomic-AI has not provided a wheel for Windows, so you will need to use the app with the Windows Subsystem for Linux (WSL).
+We apologize for any inconvenience this may cause.

 ## Installation

 To install the app, follow these steps: